open-coffee/opencoffee-starter/coffeenet-starter-discovery/README.md

-This CoffeeNet starter configures the service discovery for your application, provides your application as client to the discovery service and offers already known clients to you by the `IntegrationCoffeeNetAppService`.
+This CoffeeNet starter configures the service discovery for your application, provides your application as client to the discovery service and offers already known clients to you by the `coffee.synyx.autoconfigure.discovery.service.CoffeeNetAppService`.

 ## Getting started